mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 Multipath TCP {{RFC6897}}.
 The TAPS working group is currently defining new APIs for the transport services {{I-D.ietf-taps-interface}}.

-An important benefit of having standardised APIs is that if two implementations expose the same API, it is possible to replace one by the other without changing anything in the upper layers.
+An important benefit of having standardized APIs is that if two implementations expose the same API, it is possible to replace one by the other without changing anything in the upper layers.